back to the MAIN INDEX

 (move the cursor over the picture for the relevant verses)

-When Berneri wrote Meo Patacca, the final arrangement of piazza Navona had already been completed about forty years earlier, but its charm still kept fascinating romans and foreigners alike, almost as if its fountains had been unveiled the day before.
+When Berneri wrote Meo Patacca, the final arrangement of piazza Navona had been completed only about forty years earlier; its central fountain, in particular, still kept fascinating Romans and foreigners alike, due to its innovative concept and awesome look.

-Therefore, we should not be surprised that Berneri dedicated twenty-one octaves of Canto III to the description of the square, and fourteen of these to the Fountain of the Rivers alone.
-Instead, not a word was spent for the church of St.Agnes.
-This clearly shows how while Bernini's works were particularly successful among all social classes, Borromini, yet being a talented architect, was indeed given less consideration than his rival.
+Therefore, we should not be surprised that Berneri dedicated twenty-one octaves (over one quarter of of Canto III!) to describe the square, fourteen of which dedicated to the Fountain of the Rivers alone.
+Curiously, not a word was spent for the church of St.Agnes, built in the same years.
+This clearly shows how while Bernini's works were particularly successful among all social classes, Borromini, yet being a very talented architect, was indeed kept in less consideration than his rival.

 the fish that swallows the water